nonsequitur/smex/README.markdown

 ## Learn more

 ### Show only major mode commands
-`smex-major-mode-commands` runs Smex, limited only to commands that are relevant to the active major mode.
+`smex-major-mode-commands` runs Smex, limited to commands that are relevant to the active major mode.
 Try it with Dired or Magit.

 ### Command help